deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

 Now, run the earlier `docker` command. <i class="fas fa-rocket"></i>

-You notice that the first thing the container does is install a bunch of gems.
+From the output, you notice that the first thing the container does is install a bunch of _gems_.
+Gems are ruby _packages_.
 While the image _already_ includes a bunch of installed gems, the container looks inside our `Gemfile` and sees that it needs to install the `github-pages` ones.

 Yawn, this takes a while.